-most recently performed in Frank Strausser's off-Broadway comedy Psycho Therapy.
-The play originally ran from January 17 - February 25, but was brought back on stage due to popular demand and ran from April 8 thru May 26.
+Lau performed in Frank Strausser's off-Broadway comedy Psycho Therapy.
+The play originally ran from January 17 - February 25, 2012, but was brought back on stage due to popular demand and ran from April 8 thru May 26.
 For more information, please visit the Psycho Therapy website.

-Lau also performed this in November, 2011 at The Barrow Group Studio Theatre in Yasmina Reza's Art, which also starred Jeremy Folmer and Andres Petersen, and directed by Seth Barrish.
+Lau performed in Yasmina Reza's Art, which also starred Jeremy Folmer and Andres Petersen, and directed by Seth Barrish.
+Performance were in November, 2011 at The Barrow Group Studio Theatre

 In September, 2011, Lau played Alan Raleigh in Yasmina Reza's God of Carnage, the Tony Award Best Play of 2009.
 Performances were at the Virginia Stage Company at the Wells Theatre.
 Opening night was on September 13, 2011 and the play ran through October 2, 2011.
 Also starred actors Sue Cremin, Ward Duffy and Henry Russell.
 View - God of Carnage Video Clip